OlgaPie/casino-transaction-system/README.md

 *  **Overall Project Coverage**
    Packages like `cmd` (application entrypoints), `models` (data structures), and `mocks` (generated code) are intentionally excluded from coverage metrics as per standard Go testing practices.
 Therefore, the `internal` package coverage is the true measure of the project's test quality.

 ## Further Improvements

 While this project fulfills the requirements of the test, here are some potential improvements for a production-grade system:

 *  **Configuration Management**: Move configuration values (e.g., database DSN, Kafka brokers) out of environment variables and into a structured config file (e.g., YAML) loaded by a library like Viper.
 *  **Error Handling and Retries**: Implement a more robust error handling strategy in the consumer, such as a retry mechanism with exponential backoff or a Dead Letter Queue (DLQ) for messages that repeatedly fail processing.
 *  **Pagination**: Add pagination (`limit` and `offset` query parameters) to the API endpoints that return lists of transactions to handle large datasets efficiently.
 *  **Structured Logging**: Use a structured logging library (e.g., `slog`, `zerolog`) to produce machine-readable JSON logs, which are easier to parse and analyze in a production environment.
-*  **Graceful Shutdown**: Enhance the graceful shutdown logic for both the API and consumer to ensure all in-flight requests and messages are processed before the application exits.
+*  **Monitoring and Metrics**: Add Prometheus metrics and health endpoints for production monitoring.